-DAV represents more than 1 million veterans and family members in their claims and appeals within VA; therefore, we are unmistakably aware of the toll toxic exposures have had on veterans, their health, their livelihood and families.
-The positive impact the PACT Act has had for those exposed to toxins has been, thus far, incalculable.
+DAV represents more than 1 million veterans and family members in their claims and appeals within VA; therefore, we are acutely aware of the toll toxic exposures have had on veterans, their health, their livelihood and families.
+The positive impact the PACT Act has had for those exposed to toxins has been immeasurable.

 After the passage of the PACT Act, VA announced they would start processing all PACT Act related claims on January 1, 2023.
-However, on December 12, 2022, VBA took the initiative to grant benefits for terminally ill veterans in cases where service connection for a PACT Act presumptive condition could be established.
+However, on December 12, 2022, the Veterans Benefits Administration (VBA) took the initiative to grant benefits for terminally ill veterans in cases where service connection for a PACT Act presumptive condition could be established.
 VA completed 4,844 claims for terminally ill veterans, 3,118 of which were granted.

-In November 2022, a DAV member and female OIF veteran established her PACT Act claim for service connection for a reproductive cancer and subsequent complete hysterectomy.
-In early March 2023, she followed up with DAV for advice on her decision that granted her claimed PACT Act cancer and its residuals.
+In November 2022, a DAV member and female Operation Iraqi Freedom (OIF) veteran established her PACT Act claim for service connection for a reproductive cancer and subsequent complete hysterectomy.
+In early March 2023, she followed up with DAV for advice on VA's decision that granted her claimed PACT Act cancer and its residuals.
 Her overall combined evaluation increased and she became eligible for additional ancillary benefits.

-In 2004, a Vietnam veteran was denied service connection for diabetes mellitus II as presumptive to Agent Orange as he was not physically in Vietnam but served in the U.S. Navy.
+In 2004, a Vietnam veteran was denied service connection for diabetes mellitus II as presumptive to Agent Orange exposure as he was not physically in Vietnam but served in the U.S. Navy.
 Shortly thereafter, the veteran passed away.
 In 2021, with the assistance of DAV, the surviving spouse filed for Dependency Indemnity Compensation (DIC) based on the passage of the Blue Water Navy Act.
-The diabetes mellitus II was not service connected at the time of the veteran's death.
-The PACT Act included Guam as a conceded location of Agent Orange exposure and the veteran's records established service on Guam.
+The diabetes mellitus II was not service connected at the time of the veteran's death however, the PACT Act included Guam as a conceded location of Agent Orange exposure and the veteran's records established service on Guam.
 VA was able to grant the DIC as the diabetes was now related to Agent Orange exposure in Guam.
 The surviving spouse received over two years of retroactive compensation benefits.

 In 2012, Alfred Lewis Jr., a Vietnam veteran, sought out DAV's assistance in filing claims for disabilities related to his Agent Orange exposure.
-VA granted service connection for his ischemic heart disease but denied his claim for hypertension as it was not a presumptive disease and determined not related to his heart disease.
-In the fall of 2022, the DAV National Service Office in Los Angeles reached out to Mr. Lewis to advise on the passage of the PACT Act and the inclusion of hypertension as a disease related to Agent Orange.
-A claim was filed and in early 2023, Mr. Lewis was granted entitlement to hypertension, which increased his overall combined evaluation and now he is entitled to multiple additional benefits including dental health care, which was denied previously.
+VA granted service connection for his ischemic heart disease but denied his claim for hypertension as it was not a presumptive disease and determined not to be related to his heart disease.
+In the fall of 2022, the DAV National Service Office in Los Angeles reached out to Mr. Lewis to advise him on the passage of the PACT Act and the inclusion of hypertension as a disease related to Agent Orange exposure.
+A claim was filed and in early 2023 and Mr. Lewis was granted entitlement to hypertension, which increased his overall combined evaluation.
+He is now entitled to multiple additional benefits including dental health care, which was denied previously.

 These few real-life stories reflect the positive impact of the PACT Act on veterans and their families.
-Additionally, these are clear examples of how professional VAaccredited representation makes a difference in veterans' lives.
+Additionally, these are clear examples of how professional VA-accredited representation makes a difference in veterans' lives.
 DAV's benefits advocates are experts in providing the latest information on veterans' benefits, including the most recent updates from the PACT Act.